-In computer networking realm, Gigabit Ethernet is a version of Ethernet technology broadly used in local area network (LAN) for transmitting Ethernet frames at 1Gbps.
-Gigabit Ethernet normally employs optical fiber connection to transmit information at a relatively high speed over long distance.
-For short distance, copper cables and twisted pair connection are used.
-When it comes to Gigabit Ethernet switch, there are typically two ports as well: RJ45 copper port and SFP fiber port.
-But do you know the difference when you connect two network switches together via RJ45 port or SFP port?
-In this article we will introduce Gigabit port vs SFP port of Ethernet Gigabit switch and guide you to choose a proper RJ45 connection or SFP connection.
+In computer networking, Gigabit Ethernet is an Ethernet technology broadly used in local area network (LAN) for transmitting Ethernet frames at 1Gbps.
+Usually, the Gigabit Ethernet supports optical fiber connections to transmit information at a relatively high speed over long distance.
+For short distance, copper cables and twisted pair connections are used.
+When it comes to Gigabit Ethernet switch, there are two types of ports: RJ45 port and SFP fiber port.
+But do you know the differences when connecting two network switches together via RJ45 ports or SFP ports?
+In this article, we will introduce Gigabit port vs SFP port of Ethernet Gigabit switch and guide you to choose a proper RJ45 connection or SFP connection.

 RJ45 Port and SFP Port of Gigabit Ethernet Switch